Perimeter of the southern Feral Woods

 I shook my head and proceeded forward.

-HRA had been my mentor ever since I joined the Guardian program and had been personally responsible for overseeing my growth.
-I felt immensely grateful to him for his guidance, and his calmness in every situation had helped me through many difficult encounters.
-That said, I frequently found him to be overbearing and condescending.
+HRA had been my mentor ever since I joined the Guardian Division and had been personally responsible for overseeing my growth as a fledgling Guardian.
+I, of course, felt immensely grateful to him for his guidance, and his calmness in every situation had helped me through many difficult encounters… but that said, I frequently found him to be overbearing and condescending, and I couldn’t help but wish that he had taken the day off.

 ESCOM: Scent trail localized.
 Approximate location FERL-W7.

 I leapt up, back into the canopy for cover, and continued following the trail on my visor.
-The mission, issued by Venator Corp., was to identify and contain a beast threat.
+The mission, issued by VENATOR Corp. and LUMEN Corp., was to identify and eliminate a monster threat using a new weapon technology developed by VENATOR Technologies.

 However, the details on the mission had been exceedingly sparse, which had made HRA nervous enough to request being on standby.
 Just thinking about it made me clench my jaw.